Cardi B Confirms She’s Pregnant With Offset’s Baby On ‘SNL’ — Watch

 — Cori Murray (@corimurray) April 8, 2018

-As if that wasn’t enough, Wendy Williams seemed to crack the case wide open during the March 27 episode of her talkshow when one of her audience members suddenly revealed she had seen Cardi’s bump in person!
-“I saw her with the full bump,” the woman insisted from Wendy’s audience, adding the encounter happened in person at a photo shoot.
+As if that wasn’t enough, Wendy Williams seemed to crack the case wide open during the March 27 episode of her talk show when one of her audience members suddenly revealed she had seen Cardi’s bump in person!
+“I saw her with the full bump,” the woman insisted from Wendy’s audience, adding the encounter happened at a photo shoot.
 The artist was also outed by one of Offset’s alleged baby mamas, Celina Powell, who tweeted in March that Cardi and Offset were expecting a baby boy together.

 All of the reports made sense to fans too, as a pregnancy would help explain why Cardi chose to stay with Offset after confirming he cheated on her.
-At this point, we can only imagine Cardi must be relieved to no longer have to hold on to such a big secret.
+At this point, we can imagine Cardi must be relieved to no longer have to hold on to such a big secret.
 We wish her and Offset all the best — congrats again, you two!